Subreddit Deep Discovery

 Use top-tier AI reasoning to lock onto the right subreddits

-Powered by Gemini 3.1 Pro for deep reasoning.
+Powered by GPT-5.5 for deep reasoning.
 Each run spends a million-token-scale analysis budget to perform multi-round semantic checks on candidate communities and representative posts.

 • It goes beyond keyword hits by judging real fit across user problems, product scenarios, and competitor context, with a reviewable scoring basis.